meta-draw/kyc/README.md

 ## Third-Party KYC Provider Integration

 The package includes an interface for integrating with third-party KYC verification providers.
-By default, it uses a mock provider for testing.
+You need to implement and bind a provider to use the full verification features.

 ### Implementing a Custom Provider